 SharePoint Integration

 Connect Cumulus to your Microsoft SharePoint document libraries.
 Once connected, the AI can search, reference, and answer questions about your organisation’s documents directly — no manual uploads required.
+Results respect each user’s SharePoint permissions at query time.

 SharePoint integration requires a Microsoft 365 account.
 Users signed in with an email and password cannot connect SharePoint.